 A Lithium Ion battery’s lifespan is typically 2-3 years, depending on charging and discharging cycles.
 A typical Lithium Ion battery can be charged and discharged 2,000 times.
 However, there are a few tricks to prolong the life of your lithium ion battery:

 - Refrain from leaving your battery on the charger after it has reached a full charge

-- Store you battery in temperatures between 50-65 degrees
+- Store your battery in temperatures between 50-65 degrees

-- Do not store a dead battery or leave it with a charge less than 65% for more than 3 months a time - the lithium will begin to die, causing a loss of charging capacity that is irreversible
+- Do not store a dead battery or leave your battery with less than 65% charge for more than 3 months at a time - the lithium will begin to die, which causes an irreversible loss of charging capacity

 Snow Joe batteries all come with a 90 day warranty, and ETL approved and Energy Star certified.